Emotional labor: Definition: rational work vs. emotion work

 According to Mary Guy, Public administration does not only focus on the business side of administration but on the personal side as well.
 It is not just about collecting the water bill or land ordinances to construct a new property, it is also about the quality of life and sense of community that is allotted to individuals by their city officials.
 Rational work is the ability to think cognitively and analytically, while emotional work means to think more practically and with more reason.

 Definition: intelligence vs. emotional intelligence

 Knowing how to suppress and manage one's own feelings is known as emotional intelligence.
 The ability to control one's emotions and to be able to do this at a high level guarantees one's own ability to serve those in need.
-Emotional intelligence is performed while performing emotional labor, and without one the other can not be there.
+Emotional intelligence is performed while performing emotional labor, and without one the other cannot be there.